-Rice delphacid, a planthopper native to Central and South America, has been found in Galveston County in South Texas after a three-year hiatus.
+Rice delphacid, a planthopper native to Central and South America, has been found in several South Texas counties after a three-year absence.

-“It’s a very, very similar infestation as three years ago,” says Dr. Mo Way, a Texas A&M entomology professor who visited the field recently.
-“He had very high populations, and there was quite a bit of damage.”
+“It’s a very, very similar infestation as three years ago,” says Dr. Mo Way, a Texas A&M entomology professor who has visited the field.

 “In 2015, it came in on the ratoon rice in October, and the same thing again three years later,” he says.
 “We’ve monitored for it for three years and nothing until now.”